EDUCBA Logo

 Home Loan EMI payment due date

-Suppose I have a worksheet and I need a system to show me a message “Hey!
+Suppose I have a worksheet and need a system to show me the message “Hey!
 You need to pay your EMI today.”
-Every time I open my sheet and the value in cell A1 is the current system date.
+Every time I open my sheet, the current system date is the value in cell A1.
 Let’s see step by step how we can do that.

-Step 1: Insert a new module and define a new sub-procedure named auto_open() to create a macro. auto_open() allows your macro to run automatically every time you open the worksheet.
+Step 1: Insert a new module and define a new sub-procedure named auto_open() to create a macro. auto_open() allows your macro to run automatically whenever you open the worksheet.

 Code: